carp-lang/Carp/docs/Memory.md

 # Memory Management - a closer look

 Carp uses a *linear type system* to manage the memory associated with different values throughout a program.
-The goals of the memory management system in Carp are the following:
+Carp's memory management system is designed and implemented with the following goals in mind:

 * Predictable: The memory management system's behavior should be easy to reason about.